OndrejPetrzilka/Rock.Collections/README.md

 * Manual iteration over collection is exposed through `FirstNode`, `LastNode`, `Node.Next` and `Node.Previous`
 * Based on .NET Core source code, added parent reference to each node, reimplemented on array (it was on heap)
 * Additional memory overhead: none, it uses less memory (not yet measured exactly)
-* Performance overhead: Remove ~30% slower, Add ~20% faster when capacity is sufficient (compared to classic SortedSet)
+* Performance overhead: Remove ~30% slower, Add ~20% faster when capacity is sufficient (compared to .NET)
-* Operation complexity: Add/Remove/Contains are O(log2(n)), same as classic SortedSet
+* Operation complexity: Add/Remove/Contains are O(log2(n)), same as .NET SortedSet
 <br>Clear operation is technically O(n), but very fast, it's only Array.Clear (same as HashSet for example)

 ## How to use